-The Proposed FY09 capital financing costs before offsets total \$336.2 million and remain the largest portion of the MWRA's operating expenses, accounting for 56.2% of total expenses.
-The debt service offsets include \$11.25 million assumed as MWRA's share of statewide appropriation for debt service assistance based on a \$15 million statewide program.
+Fiscal Year 2009 capital financing costs total \$328.8 million (before offsets), which reflects the May 2008 Refunding.
+Debt service remains the largest portion of the MWRA's operating expenses, accounting for 55.7% of total expenses before debt service offsets.
+The FY09 budget includes \$11.25 million for Debt Service Assistance from the Commonwealth.

-The Proposed FY09 Budget assumes a 4.25% interest rate for variable rate debt compared to 4.7% for FY08.
-If interest rates increase to levels higher than anticipated throughout the year, offsetting adjustments will have to be achieved elsewhere in the budget.
-If interest rates during the year are lower, the savings will be used to reduce rate revenue requirements in future years.
+For FY09, the budget assumes a 4.0% interest rate for variable rate debt compared to 4.7% for FY08.
+If interest rates increase to levels higher than anticipated, offsetting adjustments will have to be achieved elsewhere in the budget.
+If interest rates during the year are lower, the savings will be used to reduce the Rate Revenue Requirement in future years.